-Permanent protection can be set via FEExPRO, in a manner similar to the way keyed permanent protection is set, with the only difference being that the software key used is 0xDEADDEAD.
-When the FEExPRO write sequence is saved, only a mass erase sets the key back to 0xFFFFFFFF.
-The mass erase also erases the entire user code space.
+Permanent protection can be set via FEE0PRO, similar to how keyed permanent protection is set, with the only difference being that the software key used is 0xDEADDEAD.
+When the FEE0PRO write sequence is saved, only a mass erase sets the software protection key back to 0xFFFFFFFF.
+This also erases the entire user code space.

-Sequence to Write the Key and Set Permanent Protection
+Sequence to Write the Software Protection Key and Set Permanent Protection

-- 1. Write FEExPRO corresponding to the pages to be protected. - 2.
-Write the new (user-defined) 32-bit key in FEExADR, Bits[31:16] and FEExDAT, Bits[15:0]. - 3.
-Write Bits[6:5] = 0x10 in FEExMOD. - 4.
-Run the write key command (Code 0x0C) in FEExCON.
+- Write in FEE0PRO corresponding to the pages to be protected. - 2.
+Write the new (user-defined) 32-bit software protection key in FEE0ADR (Bits[31:16]) and FEE0DAT (Bits[15:0]). - 3.
+Write 10 in FEE0MOD (Bits[6:5]) and set FEE0MOD (Bit 3). - 4.
+Run the protect command (Code 0x0C) in FEE0CON.

-To remove or modify the protection, the same sequence can be used with a modified value of FEExPRO.
+To remove or modify the protection, the same sequence can be used with a modified value of FEE0PRO.

-The previous sequence for writing the key and setting permanent protection is illustrated in the following example sequence, which protects writing Page 4 and Page 5 of the Flash/EE.
+The previous sequence for writing the key and setting permanent protection is illustrated in the following example, this protects writing Page 4 and Page 5 of the Flash/EE: